Odd Ways Your Menstrual Cycle Changes You

 Ovulatory Phase

 This is when the luteinizing hormone starts to induce ovulation.
-Some studies have proven this also increases the increase in sex drive in women.
-And a higher pain tolerance.
-As well as more attractive overall.
+Some studies have proven this also increases the sex drive in women, enhances pain tolerance, and makes them appear more attractive overall.

 Luteal Phase

-During this phase, the progesterone hormone increase makes women feel moodier and sometimes more stressed.
+During this phase, the progesterone hormone increases and makes women feel moodier and sometimes more stressed.
 This starts to happen right before your period.
+Understanding luteal phase mood changes can help you better manage these fluctuations and prepare for this time of the month.

 Other Health Issues